 At the Confederation of Australian Motor Sport Awards, Richard received the 2014 Australian Tourist Trophy, joining Sir Stirling Moss, Ian Geoghegan, David McKay and Frank Matich as winners of the national sports car title.

-Richard made his full-time debut in the Porsche Carrera Cup championship last year driving a PAYCE–sponsored Porsche 911 GT3 and finished the season in 5th place in the championship.
+Richard made his full-time debut in the Porsche Carrera Cup championship in 2015 driving a PAYCE–sponsored Porsche 911 GT3 and finished the season in fifth place in the championship.

 In 2016, he drove the PAYCE Holden Commodore VF in the Dunlop Series for the Wilson Security Racing GRM team, as part of a two-driver assault under the guidance of Garry Rogers.
 His consistent driving and mature attitude saw him well inside the top 10 drivers throughout the season and resulted in a well-earned eighth place in the championship.

 In 2017, he will contest the second-tier Dunlop Super2 Series in a new #44 Holden Commodore VF and partner team member, James Moffat in the endurance races in the latter part of the season.